School Projects and Services

 Create a mystery for Lily Whisker to solve and showcase it in your own way…

 You could send Gareth the story to publish, create a stop motion picture, create a model, or perhaps tell the tale in a way that has yet to be explored.
-The ‘how’ is entirely up to you.

 For more details, please contact Gareth.